 - applying a cool rag, also known as a cold compress, or ice pack

-If you suspect a bug bit you on your eyelid, it can be difficult to tell the kind of bug by the bite alone.
+If you suspect a spider or insect bit you on your eyelid, it can be difficult to tell the kind of creature by the bite alone.

 Mosquito bites are the most common bugs to bite the eyelids.
 Unless you saw a spider in the area where you were when you were bit, it can be difficult to say exactly what kind of insect — or even arthropod — took a nibble.

 With most spider bites, including some minor bites from more dangerous spiders, symptoms are usually limited to the area around the bite.
 These symptoms can include: